tapscodes/IloveOPUS/README.md

 # iLoveOPUS
 A program to convert MP3, AAC(M4A), ALAC, and FLAC files to 320kbps OGG OPUS while retaining (most) metadata.
+Album art is all resized

 ## Dependencies
 - Python (https://www.python.org/)